-On November 29, 2023, the Company entered into a Securities Purchase Agreement with Phil Mulacek, which agreement was amended on December 1, 2023, pursuant to which Mr. Mulacek purchased from the Company (a) 609,013 shares of common stock of the Company for an aggregate purchase price of \$5,000,000 (or \$8.21 per share) in cash and (b) 631,832 shares of common stock of the Company for an aggregate purchase price of \$5,054,658 (or \$8.00 per share) which was paid through cancellation and extinguishment of the outstanding principal amount and all accrued interest thereon under that certain Amended and Restated Promissory Note due December 31, 2024, in the original aggregate principal amount of \$5,000,000 issued by Empire North Dakota to Mr. Mulacek.
+On November 29, 2023, the Company converted its Bridge Loan (see Note 7) with Phil Mulacek into common shares through a Securities Purchase Agreement which was amended on December 1, 2023, pursuant to which Mr. Mulacek purchased from the Company (a) 609,013 shares of common stock of the Company for an aggregate purchase price of \$5.0 million (or \$8.21 per share) in cash and (b) 631,832 shares of common stock of the Company for an aggregate purchase price of \$5.1 million (or \$8.00 per share) which was paid through cancellation and extinguishment of the outstanding principal amount and all accrued interest thereon under that certain amended and restated promissory note due December 31, 2024, in the original aggregate principal amount of \$5.0 million issued by Empire North Dakota to Mr. Mulacek.

-On November 29, 2023, the Company entered into a Securities Purchase Agreement with Energy Evolution pursuant to which Energy Evolution purchased 1,256,832 shares of common stock of the Company for an aggregate purchase price of \$10,054,658 (or \$8.00 per share), of which \$2,000,000 was advanced in cash to the Company on November 22, 2023, \$3,000,000 was paid in cash to the Company and \$5,054,658 was paid through cancellation and extinguishment of the outstanding principal amount and all accrued interest thereon under that certain Amended and Restated Promissory Note due December 31, 2024, in the original aggregate principal amount of \$5,000,000 issued by Empire North Dakota to Energy Evolution.
+On November 29, 2023, the Company converted its Bridge Loan (see Note 7) with Energy Evolution into common shares through a Securities Purchase Agreement, pursuant to which Energy Evolution purchased 1,256,832 shares of common stock of the Company for an aggregate purchase price of \$10.1 million (or \$8.00 per share), of which \$2.0 million was advanced in cash to the Company on November 22, 2023, \$3.0 million was paid in cash to the Company and \$5.1 million was paid through cancellation and extinguishment of the outstanding principal amount and all accrued interest thereon under that certain amended and restated promissory note due December 31, 2024, in the original aggregate principal amount of \$5.0 million issued by Empire North Dakota to Energy Evolution.